mariuscojoc/cojoc-testing-playground/README.md

 # Cojoc's Testing Playground

 This repository is meant to track my work of automating the Steam store using Playwright with TypeScript.
-At the same time this serves as part of my personal portofolio where I demonstrate my knowledge of automating E2E FrontEnd tests.
+At the same time this serves as part of my personal portfolio where I demonstrate my knowledge of automating E2E FrontEnd tests.
 ## 🚀 About Me
 Hi 👋, I'm Cojoc.